ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 ## Refinements

 We have one more requirement from our GUI.
-Within our GUI component we want to be able to refetch the price change data separate from our `AssetPrice`.
+Within our GUI component, we want to be able to refetch the price change data separate from our `AssetPrice`.

-For this we need to implement the node interface with the `AssetPriceChange` type.
+For this, we need to implement the node interface with the `AssetPriceChange` type.

-Lets head over to the `AssetPriceChangeType.cs` file again and change the configuration a bit.
+Let's head over to the `AssetPriceChangeType.cs` file again and change the configuration.

-First we need to introduce a node resolver to our nested `Resolvers` class.
+First, we need to introduce a node resolver to our nested `Resolvers` class.

 ```csharp
 public async Task<JsonElement?> ResolveNodeAsync(